Does Colon Hydrotherapy Provide a Healthy Flush?

 Talk to your doctor first

-Miskovitz says patients should talk to their doctor and receive a medical evaluation prior to receiving colon hydrotherapy.
-If they have significant colorectal disease or any other medical conditions that would contraindicate having the procedure, such as end-stage renal disease, cancer or taking antibiotics to treat diverticulitis, they shouldn't get it done.
+Miskovitz says patients should talk to their doctor and receive a medical evaluation before receiving colon hydrotherapy.
+If they have significant colorectal disease or another medical condition, such as end-stage renal disease, cancer or are taking antibiotics to treat diverticulitis, they shouldn't get it done.

 "Colonics should also only be done in a safe and sterile fashion to avoid transmission of viral hepatitis A, B and C, as well as other harmful bacteria," he adds.

-Both Miskovitz and Mishori believe a healthy lifestyle is the best way to ensure regular bowel function.
+Both Miskovitz and Mishori believe a healthy lifestyle is the best way to protect bowels.
 "Our bodies have already been designed to rid themselves of toxins, and there is no need to assist the healthy body in doing so," Mishori says.

 Miskovitz suggests a low fat, low cholesterol diet with fruits, vegetables, fiber, a multivitamin including folate and B-12, and plenty of fluids and exercise.